 (7) It is the responsibility of each party to arrange for their witnesses to be present at the hearing.

 (8) The notice of hearing will contain the names of members of the tribunal who will hear the case and should be accompanied by an “Outline of Procedure for Ethics or Arbitration Hearing.”
-Either party may file with the Executive Officer, not less than ten (10) days prior to date of hearing, written request for disqualification of any member for any of the following reasons:
+Either party may file with the Executive Officer, not less than ten (10) days prior to the date of hearing, a written request for disqualification of any member for any of the following reasons:

 (a) Is related by blood or marriage to either Complainant or Respondent.

 (b) Is an employer, partner, or employee, or in any way associated in business with either Complainant or Respondent.

 (c) Is a party to the hearing, or a party, or a witness in another pending case involving Complainant or Respondent.